ssmythe/vasl-setup/README.md

 # vasl-setup
 Scripts to create Patrick Ireland's standard VASL directory structures, and download VASL vmod, enhanced scenarios, boards, and extensions

+**These instructions assume you have already installed Java and the VASSAL engine**

 * Jump to [On Windows](#on-windows)
 * Jump to [On Mac OS X](#on-mac-os-x)
 * Jump to [On Linux](#on-linux)